On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Classification of Rips complexes with weak-pseudomanifold structure

 \begin{definition}[Iterated chain of $\O_n$s] A finite $n$-dimensional simplicial complex $(n \geq 2)$ is said to be an \textbf{iterated chain of $\O_n$s} if it can be expressed as the union $\bigcup_{i=1}^{m} P_i$, where each $P_i$ is isomorphic to $\O_n$, no three of them have a non-empty pairwise intersection, and any two of them with non-empty intersection intersect \begin{enumerate}[label=(\alph*)] \item at a single vertex when $n=2$. \item either at a single vertex or a single edge when $n>2$. \end{enumerate} \end{definition}

 It can be easily checked that an iterated chain of $\O_n$s is a weak-pseudomanifold, where each $P_i$ is a strongly connected component.

-\begin{proposition} Let $K$ be an iterated chain of $\O_n$s, then $K$ is homotopy equivalent to wedge sum of circles and $n$-spheres i.e. $K \simeq \bigvee^m{\s^n} \vee \bigvee^p{\s^1}$ for some $p \geq 0$, where $m=\#$ of strongly connected components in $K$. \end{proposition} \begin{proof} Any two copies of $\O_n$ can share at most a single vertex or a single edge.
+\begin{proposition} Let $K$ be an iterated chain of $\O_n$s, then $K$ is homotopy equivalent to wedge sum of circles and $n$-spheres i.e., $K \simeq \bigvee^m{\s^n} \vee \bigvee^p{\s^1}$ for some $p \geq 0$, where $m=\#$ of strongly connected components in $K$. \end{proposition} \begin{proof} Any two copies of $\O_n$ can share at most a single vertex or a single edge.
 Further, any two $1$-simplices with a common vertex cannot be a part of three distinct copies of $\O_n$.
 This allows for the contraction of edges shared by two copies of $\O_n$, to a single point upto homotopy, resulting in a chain of $n$-spheres $\s^n$ along the vertices.
-However, these spheres can be arranged in a cyclic fashion, which gives rise to copies of circles in its homotopy type. \end{proof} \begin{theorem} Given $X \subset \R^2$, if the planar-Rips complex $\RR(X)$ is an $n$-dimensional weak-pseudomanifold then $\RR(X)$ is isomorphic to an iterated chain of $\O_n$s.
+However, these spheres can be arranged in a cyclic fashion, which gives rise to copies of circles in its homotopy type. \end{proof} \begin{theorem} For any $n \geq 2$ and a finite subset $X \subset \R^2$, if the planar-Rips complex $\RR(X)$ is an $n$-dimensional weak-pseudomanifold then $\RR(X)$ is isomorphic to an iterated chain of $\O_n$s.

-\end{theorem} \begin{proof} Firstly, each strongly connected component is isomorphic to $\O_n$ since the corresponding induced subcomplex on each component inherits a planar-Rips structure; denote the strongly connected components by $\{P_i\}_{i=1}^m$.
+\end{theorem} \begin{proof} Firstly, each strongly connected component is isomorphic to $\O_n$ since the corresponding induced subcomplex on each component inherits a planar-Rips structure; denote the strongly connected components by $\{P_i\}_{i=1}^m$ (See Figure \ref{wedgeiter} for an illustration).
 Now, suppose any two strongly connected components, say $P_i$ and $P_j$ have a non-empty intersection, then their intersection is a subcomplex of codimension at least $2$.
-Further, from \Cref{polygon}, any $k$-simplex ($k \geq 2$) in $P_i$ and $P_j$ is non-degenerate, and the polygons $\Sc(P_i)$ and $\Sc(P_j)$ are convex; hence the intersection $P_i \cap P_j$ is a vertex when $n=2$, and is either a vertex or an edge when $n>2$.
+Further, from Lemma \ref{polygon}, any $k$-simplex ($k \geq 2$) in $P_i$ and $P_j$ is non-degenerate, and the polygons $\Sc(P_i)$ and $\Sc(P_j)$ are convex; hence the intersection $P_i \cap P_j$ is a vertex when $n=2$, and is either a vertex or an edge when $n>2$.

-Now from \Cref{k16}, no more than two strongly connected components can intersect at a single vertex.
+Now from Lemma \ref{k16}, no more than two strongly connected components can intersect at a single vertex.
 Finally, it again follows from the convexity of $\Sc(\O_n)$ that any three $P_i$s cannot intersect pairwise inside $\R^2$. \end{proof}

 \begin{corollary} If $\RR(X)$ is an $n$-dimensional weak-pseudomanifold, then